 2. Subscribe to your company’s blog

 Companies invest in blogging and content marketing to, among other things, communicate thought leadership, stay top-of-mind, and generate inbound leads.
 If your blog is any good, it should be a fountain of knowledge that you want to share with your clients and prospects.
 When you subscribe to your company blog, you should get an automatic notification when a new article is posted.
-This is a very valuable alert.
+This is a very valuable alert that you can leverage in your social media selling efforts.

 3. Read and forward new blog articles to Outlook

 When you receive an e-mail alert from your blog about a new article, you can click on the link to read the article.
 If the article will resonate with a client or prospect, then simply forward the link from Outlook in a simple e-mail.
-Take 30 seconds to personalize it, and voila — you’ve shared some useful content.
+Take 30 seconds to personalize it, and voila — you’ve completed a social media selling activity AND shared some useful content.

 4. Google yourself at least monthly